 - Owners and Builders

-To practice as a NatHERS Accredited Assessor, you must maintain your accreditation with one of two Assessor Accrediting Organisations (AAOs) operating nationally.
+To practice as a NatHERS Accredited Assessor, you must maintain your accreditation with one of three Assessor Accrediting Organisations (AAOs) operating nationally.

 For further information on becoming a NatHERS Accredited Assessor, see the following fact sheets: